badoocodesandgames/Groks/README.md

-Latest Working Version Currently /
+Latest Working Version Currently all info shows in a Pop up

-Also Inlcudes /addf command ingame that opens a Popup with edit box for you to type in a name and add friend.
+Also Inlcudes /addf command

+ingame that opens a Popup with edit box for you to type in a name and add friend.

 opens a Popup with /expinfo and shows and updates while you kill stuff and gain exp.